ImageMagick/Usage-Markdown/canvas/index.md

 ### Direct Generation {#solid_direct}

 Generating a canvas of a specific color and size is very simple to do.
-You just specify "`-size`" (defaulting to "`1x1`" is no size given), and then use "`canvas:`" to generate a a canvas of the color given.
+You just specify "`-size`" (defaulting to "`1x1`" is no size given), and then use "`canvas:`" to generate a canvas of the color given.
 If no color is specified a '`white`' canvas is generated.

 For example... here I generate a '`khaki`' colors canvas.